SpartaHack/SpartaHackAPI/README.md

 # SpartaHack API
 ****

 **Note**: This repository is no longer being maintained and is therefore being archived.
+Please consider using the newer [SpartaHack-API](https://github.com/SpartaHack/SpartaHack-API)
 ****

 This is a guide for running a local copy of SpartaHack API at http://api.spartahack-api.dev/